Keap (Formerly Infusionsoft) - Summer 2017 - Current

 I’m working on some really great product innovations at Keap.
 Stay tuned!

 Tallwave Fall 2013 - Summer 2017

-Ethology is my current work-home.
-I’m energized daily by the influx of new and interesting projects.
-Ethology really understands the importance of customer experience design.
-Building empathy with our customers’ consumers is always teaching me new and exciting insights to drive performance of our designs.
+Tallwave was a great place to work.
+I was energized daily by the influx of new and interesting projects.
+Tallwave really understood the importance of customer experience design.
+Building empathy with customers’ consumers taught me new and exciting insights to drive performance of my designs.

 - Tarkett Collections Infinies Site

 - DUFL app